MarcarianS/cs1440-marcarian-shelby-assn3/doc/Plan.md

 **If you didn't come across any bugs (lucky you!) think of a possible flaw and a test that can be employed to screen for it.**

-**At a minimum you should create a document explaining step-by-step how a non-technical user may manually test your program to satisfy themselves that it operates correctly.
+**At a minimum you should create a document explaining step- by- step how a non- technical user may manually test your program to satisfy themselves that it operates correctly.
 Explain the entire process starting how to launch the program, what inputs they should give and what results they should see at every step.
 Provide test cases of good and bad inputs to catch both false positives